warnerHurtado/chat-rooms-sockets/README.md

 ```

 System funcions:
-  -Communication between users
+  -Communication between users.
-  -Communication one to many
+  -Communication one to many.
-  -Communication one to one
+  -Communication one to one.
-  -Communication betwenn rooms
+  -Communication betwenn rooms.
-  -Chat desing
+  -Chat desing.
-  -Login desing
+  -Login desing.
-  -Notifications of entry and exit of users
+  -Notifications of entry and exit of users.